 People all over the world are now relying on their smartphones more than before.
 With the wave of technology sweeping across the world, having a smartphone has become very important.
 This is because they are easily portable and help people perform a wide range of activities.
-Accessing email accounts, sending work-related documents, communicating with people in different geographical locations has been made possible by the use of smartphones.
+Accessing email accounts, sending work-related documents, and communicating with people in different geographical locations have been made possible by the use of smartphones.
 In 2015, it was estimated that 1.38 billion smartphones were distributed worldwide.
 These numbers can only be expected to go higher with the growing population and adoption of technology among people.

 USB power delivery

 The USB is executed in phones via two connectors, namely micro-USB and USB type C. USB is mostly used when transferring data to PCs and other phones.
 The USB Power Delivery (USB-PD) was established by the USB Implementers Forum (USB-IF).
 It developed a power component USB 2.0 that delivered 2.5 watts of power charging and more recent USB 3.0 devices delivered 4.5 watts of power.
 PD 2 can accommodate up to 100 watts of power.
 The voltage, current, and direction of USB type C can be conveyed without changing the direction of the cable.
-This heightens the power supply of fast charging USB cables and makes them more appropriate as compared to earlier generation USBs.
+This heightens the power supply of fast-charging USB cables and makes them more appropriate as compared to earlier-generation USBs.

 Quick charge is a technology that was introduced in 2012 by Qualcomm.
 Phones with this quick charge technology basically take a lesser time to have their batteries charged.
 Quick charge 2.0 can charge a phone up to 75% faster than other traditional methods.
 Quick charge 4, released in 2016, offers 20% faster charging and 30% higher effectiveness compared to other charging solutions.

 A faster-charging USB cable has larger internal wires most with 24 gauge, which carries more current amounts of 2A.
 Each has 4 wires inside.
-Fast charging USB cables have a grander current and higher voltages that facilitate them to charge batteries quicker, decreasing the time a phone's battery takes to get fully charged.
+Fast-charging USB cables have a grander current and higher voltages that facilitate them to charge batteries quicker, decreasing the time a phone's battery takes to get fully charged.

-Quick charge enjoys a substantial fitted base for mobiles devices and power adapters and is easy to use as well.
+Quick charge enjoys a substantial fitted base for mobile devices and power adapters and is easy to use as well.
 Some of the phone merchants using Quick charge include LG, Google, Motorola, Samsung, Asus, and Xiaomi, among others.
 They also use USB connectors and cables.
 USB is wildly used on phones and other devices like tablets.
 Buyers are more accustomed to them, and you won't miss a few of them either in their places of work or at home.

 Fast charging makes the charging of smartphones more convenient by reducing the time the device would have used charging through ordinary USB cables.
-This improves the mobility and usability of devices that are mobile and chargeable.
+This improves the mobility and usability of devices that are mobile and changeable.
 In case one is in a hurry and his/she phone doesn't have enough power, they would not have to wait for long hours before the phones are fully charged before they proceed to where they have to go.
 This, therefore, makes it possible for people to stay online and when one looks for them in case of emergencies, they are able to be found.